JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 ## Creating Hello Kotlin

 Our first application is simply going to print some text on the standard output.
-In our case, this text will be "Hello Kotlin/Native".
+In our case, this text is "Hello Kotlin/Native".
 We can open up our favorite IDE or editor and write the following code in a file named `hello.kt`:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>